 Commercial brands sell dental water additives which are odourless and tasteless.
 They help freshen a dog’s breath and kill any microorganisms which cause plaque.
 The product’s label will contain the dosage for each breed which can guide you regarding the requirement.

-Your vet can guide you on the prescription dental food to prevent or if your pet already has periodontal disease.
-There are a few companies which are clinically proven to help in such dental conditions.
+Your vet can guide you on the prescription dental food if your pet has periodontal disease.
+There are a few brands which are clinically proven to help in such dental conditions.
 However remember that unlike popular belief, dry kibble does not help with keeping up with good dental health.

 Helping your pet have good dental health is a time consuming and elaborate process which requires dedication but is rewarding.
 Acclimatising your pet to dental hygiene can improve their quality of life and keep their teeth sparkling, white and clean.